mongodb/docs/source/includes/project-settings-ui.rst

       To learn more about {+cluster+} maintenance windows, see :ref:`configure-maintenance-window`.

+  * - :guilabel:`Project Overview`

+    - Sets the project landing page to :guilabel:`Overview`.
+      :guilabel:`Overview` is a home page for |service| that displays modules for common |service| actions.

+      |service| enables the :guilabel:`Overview` page by default for
+      all projects created on or after July 12, 2023.
+To enable or disable the :guilabel:`Overview` page, you must have the :authrole:`Project Owner` role.

   * - :guilabel:`Real Time Performance Panel`

     - Allows you to see real time metrics from your MongoDB database.